indiana-university/rivet-docs/content/components/navigation/dropdown.md

 </div>
 {{< /example >}}

+### A note about buttons
+While it is possible to use any element as a toggle for the dropdown menu, you should always use an HTML `<button>` element.
+The button element was made for triggering new content within the current context or performing in-page actions.
+Plus, its appearance is completely styleable using CSS (so dropdown toggles don’t always need to look like the default Rivet button). **Buttons are the best and most accessible choice for toggling the dropdown menu**.

 ## Navigation menus vs. application menus
 The Rivet dropdown is flexible enough to be used with lists of navigation links, or buttons that can be used for in-app JavaScript-driven behaivor.
 There are some subtle differences in the way these two types of menus should be implemented.